 The Universe, however, laughs at our plans and now, as a graduate of two ministerial programs~both Holmes Institute/Centers for Spiritual Living and the Emerson Theological Institute~and also having earned my Doctorate of Religious Studies and Doctorate of Divinity, Shiloh Spiritual Center became a sweet space for people to gather and immerse themselves in metaphysics.
 It was definitely, a "four-walls" spiritual center for 13+ years.

 ...meeting you on your journey.

-Shiloh is now in its 14th year of service to the San Diego community and continues to morph into its higher calling.
+Shiloh is now in its 15th year of service to the San Diego community and continues to morph into its higher calling.
 I don't know what it will look like, I only know that this work is not yet finished because I still feel called to serve.
-May we cross paths soon.
+May we cross paths soon and journey together.